jstet/data4good.work/README.md

 The content of data4good.work is managed with a Directus instance running at [cms.jstet.net](https://cms.jstet.net).
 To contribute content, you need an account.
 Write an E-Mail to mail@jstet.net and I will send you an invitation.

+The website is static and can be built either with a push to main or by selecting the manual deploy flow on the right side of the Organization collection in Directus.

-You can find some general information that partly apply to this websites CMS as well [here](https://docs.correlaid.org/wiki/infrastructure/directus-content-management-system).
+You can find some general information that partly applies to this websites CMS as well [here](https://docs.correlaid.org/wiki/infrastructure/directus-content-management-system).

 If you don't want to add content yourself, write me an E-Mail or open an issue describing the changes you would suggest.